linkedin/cruise-control/docs/wiki/User Guide/Configurations.md

 | cruise.control.metrics.topic.retention.ms                     | Long      | N         | 18000000                 | The retention time in milliseconds for metric messages in the Cruise Control metrics topic. |
 | cruise.control.metrics.topic.min.insync.replicas              | Integer   | N         | Kafka cluster default    | The minimum number of insync replicas for the Cruise Control metrics topic. |

+Besides the above configurations, CruiseControlMetricsReporter takes all the configurations for vanilla KafkaProducer with a prefix of "cruise.control.metrics.reporter."

 ### PercentileMetricAnomalyFinder configurations
 | Name                                      | Type   | Required? | Default Value  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |-------------------------------------------|--------|-----------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|